deuriib/deuriib/README.md

 ---

-### 🌱 What I'm Currently Learning
+### 🌱 What I'm Currently working on

-- Exploring Web2 to Web3 transitions and blockchain technologies.
+- As Mintoria's Inc, Head of Technology, Backend development, Infrastructure & System designing.

 ---